HomeBlogQualifying for a Mortgage with Bad Credit

 How to Qualify for a Mortgage with Bad Credit?

-Healthy sales numbers and the steep appreciation in Ontario property are positive news for Ontario Homeowners.
-If however, an Ontario homeowner is experiencing short-term economic difficulties it can be frustrating to not be able to profit currently from such a healthy real estate market.
-Especially if there is damaged credit and perhaps less household income during the prolonged pandemic.
+An Ontario homeowner is experiencing short-term economic difficulties.
+It can be frustrating to not be able to profit currently from such a healthy real estate market, especially if there is damaged credit and perhaps less household income during the prolonged pandemic.
 Can you still qualify for a mortgage with damaged credit?

-Credit Scores and Mortgage Approval- Is There Such a Thing As a Credit Too Low to Qualify?
+Credit Scores and Mortgage Approval: Is Any Credit Too Low to Qualify?

 1. A Lenders– Banks and large lenders.
 These lenders tend to require quite stringent criteria to qualify for a mortgage loan.
-Based on recent tightened stress tests imposed by the bank’s criteria include near-perfect credit scores and preference is given to full-time salaried employment.
+Based on recent tightened stress tests imposed by the bank, criteria include near-perfect credit scores, and preference is given to full-time salaried employment.

-3. C Lenders– These lenders are private lenders that may lend individually, as a group of lenders or mortgage brokers that specialize in private lending of mortgage loans.
-Credit can be overlooked and these lenders will rely on current appraisals of your property and its’ location.
+3. C Lenders– These lenders are private lenders that may lend individually, as a group of lenders, or through mortgage brokers that specialize in private lending.
+Credit can be overlooked, and these lenders will rely on current appraisals of your property and its location.
 Due to damaged credit, interest rates associated with private mortgage loans are higher than those offered by the banks.
-Interest rates on most types of mortgage loans are between 7% to 12% with fees ranging from between 4% to 6% of the total cost of the loan.
+Interest rates on most types of private mortgage loans range from 8% to 12%, with fees ranging from 4% to 6% of the total cost of the loan.

 If credit has become a barrier to mortgage loan approval from the banks and credit unions, there is a wide network of private lenders available that will offer secured mortgage loans despite very poor credit.
 Even credit that is severely damaged will not stand in the way of obtaining a private loan if other assets are available to leverage the loan against and a current appraisal of your property demonstrates at least 20% equity in your property.

-Private lenders will factor in the desirability of the location of your property, all sources of monthly income including self-employed salary and monthly investment income, and will calculate the Loan-To-Value (LTV) of your property.
+Private lenders will factor in the desirability of the location of your property and all sources of monthly income, including self-employed salary and monthly investment income, and will calculate the Loan-To-Value (LTV) of your property.

-These lenders will lend up to 75% LTV which represents 75% of the appraised value of your home.
-With sufficient demonstrated equity different private loan options are available.
-Ontario homeowners can obtain second mortgages, equity home loans, Home Equity Lines of Credit (HELOCs), home renovation loans, consolidation loans, short-term bridge financing, and even a new principal mortgage if the current mortgage terms.
+These lenders will lend up to 75% LTV, which represents 75% of the appraised value of your home.
+With sufficient demonstrated equity, different private loan options are available.
+Ontario homeowners can obtain second mortgages, home equity loans, Home Equity Lines of Credit (HELOCs), home renovation loans, consolidation loans, short-term bridge financing, and even a new principal mortgage if the current mortgage terms are unfavourable.

 Can You Be Disqualified from Obtaining a Mortgage?